-My dear friend and fellow writer, Debbie Young, recently told me that she is starting a literature festival to celebrate books and reading.
-It didn’t come as a surprise at all, as Debbie is known for her zeal in bookish activities, locally and nationally.
-Her love for books doesn’t stop at reading and writing.
+My dear friend and sister indie author, Debbie Young, recently told me that she is starting a literature festival to celebrate books and reading.
+It didn’t come as a surprise.
+Debbie is known to us all for her zeal in bookish activities, locally and nationally.

 Why I Founded the Hawkesbury Upton Literature Festival